g3org3/gulp-template/README.md

 # gulp-template
-develop a website look and feel with gulp + livereload + sass + pug
+Develop a website's look and feel with gulp + livereload + sass + pug

 ## Usage
 ```sh